-“The Yelp algorithm is inconsistent and non-transparent,” Sam Dirnfield, CEO of Toner Buzz explains.
-“Nobody is sure how it works because Yelp keeps details of the algorithm secret.
-But it doesn’t seem to follow any logical order.
-Legitimate customer reviews get filtered out and removed.
-This is not happening on platforms like Facebook and Google.”
+“The filter is inconsistent and non-transparent,” explains Sam Dirnfield, CEO of Toner Buzz.
+“Yelp keeps the details secret, but it doesn’t follow any order.
+Real customer reviews get removed.
+This doesn’t happen on other platforms like Facebook or Google.”

 Yelp vs. Small Business

 For example, California photographer Maxine Evans, found her “not recommended reviews” double from 50 to 100 last autumn.